jkobierczynski/hackthebox/README.md

 all exploits are from exploit-db, credits goes to original authors

-Writeups available for remote (partially), bashed
+Writeups available for remote (partially), bashed, devel